 This page contains information about the most recent versions of several network tutorials that I have developed and frequently update.
 The tutorials come from workshops and invited talks I give for students, colleagues, and computationally curious bystanders.
 You can also find some of these materials (and other interesting bits and pieces) on my GitHub page.

-If you want to invite me to give a talk or a workshop at your institution, email firstname.lastname@example.org.
+I have experience designing and conducting training in network analysis, visualization, and computational methods for universities, companies, and government agencies.
+If you want to invite me to give a talk or lead a workshop at your institution, email firstname.lastname@example.org.

 This is a comprehensive tutorial on network visualization with R. It covers data input and network formats, parameters and layouts for one-mode and bipartite graphs; interactive and animated visualizations, temporal networks and visualizing networks on geographic maps.

 This tutorial provides an introduction to the R language and its use to process and analyze network data.
 It includes an overview of network formats, input and cleaning of network data, and key graph metrics.
 The tutorial also covers basics of network visualization in R.